huggingface/diffusers/examples/dreambooth/README_sd3.md

 ```

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.
-Note also that we use PEFT library as backend for LoRA training, make sure to have `peft>=0.6.0` installed in your environment.

 ### Dog toy example